seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-03.md

 samudayadhammaṁ sabbaṁ taṁ nirodhadhammaṁ*, "whatever is of a nature to arise, all that is of a nature to cease".
 If anything has the nature to arise, by that very nature it is bound to come to its end.
-And that is why the wandering ascetic *Upatissa*, who was to become Venerable *Sāriputta* later, attained the fruit of a stream-winner even on hearing the first two lines of the verse uttered by Venerable *Assaji*:
+And that is why the wandering ascetic Upatissa, who was to become Venerable Sāriputta later, attained the fruit of a stream-winner even on hearing the first two lines of the verse uttered by Venerable Assaji:

 > *Ye dhammā hetuppabhavā, tesaṁ hetuṁ tathāgato āha.*[^fn92]
 >
-> Of things that arise from a cause, their cause the *Tathāgata* has told.
+> Of things that arise from a cause, their cause the Tathāgata has told.

 When a wise man hears that something has arisen due to causes and conditions, he immediately understands that it could be made to cease by the removal of those